ioanmeri/software-architecture-and-technology-of-large-scale-systems/02-performance.md

 ## Amdahl's law for concurrent tasks

-**Paraller Request Concurrency**
+**Parallel Request Concurrency**

 Example: 3 requests, process them together in time.
-In action, requests are executing e.g. first parallely, then serially, then parallerly again etc. E.g. Java code executing parallely and then having a lock or code synchronization (serially)
+In action, requests are executing e.g. first parallerly, then serially, then parallerly again etc. E.g. Java code executing parallely and then having a lock or code synchronization (serially)

 In a perfectly serial system, the processing is one request at a time, completely flat graph

-When processing is perfectly parallel, the graph will be linear, depending on how much serial processing happens, the graph will be in between.
+In a perfectly parallel system, the graph will be linear, depending on how much serial processing happens, the graph will be in between.

 Amdhal's law show how much the serial portion affects the graph